nju-icpc/oiutils-legacy/README.md

 Oiutils
 =======
-Oiutils is a collection of command-line tools for programming contest aid, program-based contest hosting and teaching support.
-We tried to keep every tool minimum, do one thing and do it well, and we encourage users combine these tools together
+Oiutils is a collection of *portable* command-line tools for programming contest aid, program-based contest hosting and teaching support.
+We tried to keep every tool minimum, do one thing and do it well, and we encourage users piping these tools together to achieve their goals.

 ## Tools Overview